joepopop/my-data-science-portfolio/README.md

 Findings:

 - All models except for Boosted Trees consistently yielded positive profits from betting whenever they predict an away win.
-- The models rarely predict a draw and the profitability is unclear.
+- Since the models rarely predict a draw, the profitability is unclear.
 - Even though most games end up in a home win, the models consistently yielded negative profits from betting whenever they predict a home win.

 ##### Part 2: Exploiting Arbitrage